-If you’re confused about this topic like I was, hopefully, this will help you understand a bit better what’s going on.
+If you’re confused about this topic, hopefully, this will help you understand a bit better what’s going on.

 If you’re like me, the political world feels massive, and hard to understand it all.
 I had to do some research myself as I had no idea.

 But now, I have gathered the information to make it easier for you!